-The means that the current ratios are below the norm for the period over three years.
+The above assessment indicates current ratios are below the norm for the period over three years.
 Our current liabilities exceed current assets.
-Furthermore, the trend is depleting over the period as from 2017 to 2019.
-This suggest that the municipality would be unable to pay current and short-term obligations should they become due.
+Furthermore, the trend is depleting over the period as from 2019 to 2021.
+This suggests that the municipality would be unable to pay current and short-term obligations should they become due.
 The municipality is facing a serious financial challenge of liquidity problem.